How many days do you need in Madeira?

 We’ve seen messages in travel forums asking if two weeks in Madeira is too long.
 As far as we’re concerned, it’s actually the perfect amount of time — and of course, some would still say it’s not enough!

-Being self-confessed travel freaks and also loving a great hike, we were not yet satiated after our first week in Madeira several years ago.
+Being self-confessed travel freaks and also loving a good hike, we were not yet satiated after our first week in Madeira several years ago.
 The days flew by and even after 10 days we were still left with a list of travel ideas for when we’d come back.

 With around 14 days you can explore the capital, stay a few days each in some charming villages, hike or swim in different locations, and have some days left to relax.